cohesivestack/ineo/README.md

 The main objetive of Ineo is managing different Neo4j instances.

-### Create an instance with specific port
+### Create an instance with a specific port

-Imagine that you want create an instance for testing.
-This should be created with another http port, so you both instances can be running simultaneously.
+Imagine that you want to create an instance for testing.
+This should be created with another http port, so both instances can be running simultaneously.

 ```
 $ ineo create -p8486 my_db_test